 Have you found the perfect new home but need to sell your current house first?
-This is a common situation many people find themselves in for one reason or another.
+This article will help you prepare your home for sale as this is a common situation many people find themselves in for one reason or another.

 Plan on spending some time to give your house curb appeal and improving the “wow factor” when potential buyers walk in the front door for the first time.
-The time and money spent sprucing up your house will be more than worth it as it will help sell the home faster and for a higher price.
+The time and money spent sprucing up your house when you prepare your home for sale will be more than worth it as it will help sell the home faster and for a higher price.

 - A well-kept lawn makes a great first impression.
 Spruce up the lawn by mowing, trimming, weeding and removing all yard clutter.

 - Trim your trees and bushes, as well as weed and apply fresh mulch to flower beds – it gives a fresh and maintained look for a low cost.
 Plant colorful flowers in places that could use some brightening.

 - Apply a fresh coat of paint or stain to wooden fences, or power wash PVC fencing.

 - Power wash home’s exterior, driveway, walkway, patio and deck.

 - Consider repainting the house if the exterior paint looks old, faded, or is peeling.
 You will need to clean the exterior of your house before painting, so power wash first as sometimes that is all that is needed to make the exterior of the house look new again.